cherithanalytics/UGNT/Trees/UGNT-Sentence-Trees/README.md

     VVV = three digits with leading zeros for the verse number WWW = three digits with leading zeros for the word number P = one digit for the part of the word

+Because words in the trees may be in a different order from the order they appear in the text, the word number of a word, wich indicates the order it appears in the text, does not necessarily indicate the order the word appears in a tree.
 ```
 * **Unicode** - Unicode of the UGNT text (includes punctuations)
 * **Lemma** - Unicode of the UGNT lemma of the word